amendelson/usc-data-2021/week10/README.md

 We need to join that transportation data to our shapefile.
 Unfortunately, the syntax there is a little different.
 Fortunately, it does work.

-For this, we'll need to bring back the states shapefile we used last week,
+For this, we'll need to bring back the states shapefile we used last week.

+You'll need to re-upload the zip file.

 ```
 library(rgdal)
-states <- readOGR("path/to/yourfile/",
+states <- readOGR("/cloud/project",
                   layer = "tl_2019_us_state", GDAL1_integer64_policy = TRUE)
 ```

 Then we can do a join.